AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

 Invariants Don't Apply Internally
 -----------------------------------

-* Within the package there is no checking
+* No checking within supplier package

    - Otherwise there would be no way to implement anything!